cloudhum/benchpress/DESIGN.md

 - Display list of all available lights
 - Allow user to select a light to manage
 - Allow user to change a light's display name
-- Implement interface for desktop devices
+- Implement button to delete a color
 - Write basic documentation

 ## Version 2.0

+- Implement interface for desktop devices
+- Implement edit mode to modify existing colors (name, color value, delete color)
 - Verify adherence to accessibility guidelines
 - Expand documentation to include screenshots